 How to brief a photographer

-Once you’ve chosen a photographer, you need to tell them what you want, to a good level of detail.
+Once you’ve chosen a photographer, you need to tell them what you want, to a good level of detail and provide your brand guidelines.
 The nature of your organisation and the work you do could dictate the style and content of your photos but for most charities, the following will apply to some extent.

 Get the photographer on board with what you’re trying to achieve as they may have alternative ideas of how to meet your objectives.
 For example: